-Dimensions of Care Physician Activities
+Dimensions of care Physician activities

-Health Promotion and Illness Prevention Assessment and Diagnosis
+Health promotion and illness prevention Assessment and diagnosis

-Acute Care Management
+Acute care Management

-Chronic Care Communication
+Chronic care Communication

-Psychosocial Aspects Professional Behaviours
+Psychosocial aspects Professional behaviours

-The following are the definitions for the Dimensions of Care:
+The following are the definitions for the dimensions of care category:

-Dimensions of Care
+Dimensions of care

-Reflects the focus of care for the patient, family, community and/or population:
+Reflects the focus of care for the patient, family, community, or population:

-- Health Promotion and Illness Prevention: The process of enabling people to increase control over their health and its determinants, and thereby improve their health.
+- Health promotion and illness prevention: The process of enabling people to increase control over their health and its determinants, and thereby improve their health.
 Illness prevention covers measures not only to prevent the occurrence of illness, such as risk factor reduction, but also to arrest its progress and reduce its consequences once established.
-This includes, but is not limited to screening, periodic health exam, health maintenance, patient education and advocacy, and community and population health. - Acute: Brief episode of illness within the time span defined by initial presentation through to transition of care.
-This dimension includes but is not limited to urgent, emergent, and lifethreatening conditions, new conditions, and exacerbation of underlying conditions. - Chronic: Illness of long duration that includes but is not limited to illnesses with slow progression. - Psychosocial Aspects: Presentations rooted in the social and psychological determinants of health and how these can impact on wellbeing or illness.
-The determinants include but are not limited to life challenges, income, culture, and the impact of the patient's social and physical environment.
+This includes, but is not limited to screening, periodic health examination, health maintenance, patient education and advocacy, and community and population health. - Acute: Brief episode of illness within the time span defined by initial presentation through to transition of care.
+This dimension includes but is not limited to urgent, emergent, and life-threatening conditions, new conditions, and exacerbation of underlying conditions. - Chronic: Illness of long duration that includes but is not limited to illnesses with slow progression. - Psychosocial aspects: Presentations rooted in the social and psychological determinants of health and how these can impact on well-being or illness.
+The determinants include, but are not limited to, life challenges, income, culture, and the impact of the patient's social and physical environment.

-The following are the definitions for the Physician Activities:
+The following are the definitions for the physician activities category:

-Physician Activities
+Physician activities